How to take advantage of low fees and competitive exchange rates when sending money to Macedonia.

 These simple steps will get you on your way to transferring money in no time.

 - Find a money transfer provider from our table above.

 - Click Go to Site once you’ve made your decision.

 - Create an account with your name and preferred payment method.

 - Enter the name of your recipient and their personal information.

 - Wait for confirmation from your recipient that they’ve received their funds.

 Tips for picking up cash in Macedonia

-- Don’t go alone — take a friend with you.
+- Don’t travel alone — bring a friend and travel during the daylight hours.

 - Stay aware of your surroundings and keep an eye out for anyone acting suspiciously.